Glazzes/autumn/README.md

 ### Building the project
-This library is not intended to be used in production this is only a hobbyist project, with that said, run:
+This library is not intended to be used in production this is only a hobbyist project, with that said, run the following command:
 ```
 ./gradlew build publishToMavenLocal
 ```